kshanxs/AI-Chatbot/README.md

 # 🤖 AI-Chatbot

-This repository contains a simple AI chatbot built using OpenRouter's GPT-3.5-turbo model and Gradio for the web interface.
+This repository contains a simple AI chatbot built using OpenRouter's API and Gradio for the web interface.

 ## ✨ Features